Take the Healthy Boundaries Quiz to Boost Self-Respect and Growth

 You can choose the option that resonates most with you.

-Important notes when taking the Healthy Boundaries quiz
+Important notes when taking the Healthy Boundaries Quiz

 Boundaries and trauma

 Past experiences and trauma may shape your ability to set healthy boundaries today.
 If you’ve experienced childhood abuse, relational trauma, or complex trauma, these experiences can impact your capacity to set boundaries.
 As a result, attempting to set boundaries may even activate trauma responses.
 Polyvagal theory can give you an important insight into how your autonomic nervous system responds to cues of danger in your relationships and environment.
 Remember that these responses were adaptive coping skills to survive in traumatic environments.
 Healing is possible with time, patience, and appropriate support.
-Trauma counselling or resilience coaching can help you build the skills and confidence to establish and maintain healthy boundaries.
+Trauma counselling can help you build the skills and confidence to establish and maintain healthy boundaries.

 Boundaries and systemic oppression